amdhpcuserforum/amdhpcuserforum.github.io/README.md

 ### Contact Us:
-For more information about the HPC Forum, contact Mary Thomas: mpthomas@ucsd.edu
+For more information about the HPC AMD User Forum contact Mary Thomas at: mpthomas@ucsd.edu